ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 Now that we have the rating set up, let's look at doing something with the data.

 The first challenge that we have is that our backend API does not have a place to store individual user ratings on a tea.
 Perhaps it will at some point, but it does not right now.
-To get around this, we will use Capacitor's Storage plugin to store the data in a local mechanism, either on-device when running in a mobile context or in `localstorage` when running in a web context.
+To get around this, we will use Capacitor's Preferences plugin to store the data in a local mechanism, either on-device when running in a mobile context or in `localstorage` when running in a web context.
 This will involve updating the `useTea` composition function as follows:

 - add a `rate()` method
 - update the `refresh()` to include the rating